webrecorder/replayweb.page/docs/docs/user-guide/sharing.md

 ReplayWeb.page will load the web archive from `s3://webrecorder-builds/warcs/netpreserve-twitter.warc`, navigate to the correct URL `https://twitter.com/netpreserve` at snapshot `20190603053135`

-The following URL will load the same web archive, and show the search results for Pages that contain the word 'WARC':
+The following URL will load the same web archive, and show the search results for pages that contain the word 'WARC':

 ```
 https://replayweb.page/?source=s3://webrecorder-builds/warcs/netpreserve-twitter.warc#view=pages&query=WARC
 ```

-## Doesn't Work with Local Files
+## Can't Share Links to Local Files

 URLs that have a source URL component of `source=file://...` can not be shared as they refer to a local file on your machine.
 Loading that URL by anyone else will result in an error.